Drimpton

 Drimpton is sited on a small tributary of the River Axe which was unnamed until 2005 when, after a vote by villagers, it was officially named the "Little Axe".
-Neighbouring settlements include Clapton, Seaborough, Blackdown, Kittwhistle, Broadwindsor, Burstock, Greenham and Netherhay, the latter two being small hamlets virtually contiguous with Drimpton.
+Neighbouring settlements include Clapton, Seaborough, Blackdown, Kittwhistle, Broadwindsor and Burstock.
+Greenham and Netherhay are small hamlets virtually contiguous with Drimpton.
 At Greenham there was once a flax mill, part of which still survives.
 Three books, chronicling life in the area, have recently been compiled; the project was called 'Village Voices'.

-Netherhay Bridge, which carries Crewkerne Road over the River Axe, was built by J & D Gale of Allington and is dated 1829.
-The village's single-span bridge, which forms part of the B3162 road, was built in 2003.
+Netherhay Bridge, which carries Crewkerne Road over the Little Axe, was built by J & D Gale of Allington and is dated 1829.
+The Chard Road crosses the Little Axe by a single-span bridge, which forms part of the B3162 road, and which was built in 2003.
 The former Drimpton Toll House is located on Bridport Road (B3162).

 History

 Traditionally many of Drimpton's inhabitants worked in the agricultural industry, with Drimpton, Lower Drimpton, and Bridge Farms in the locality.
 During the 19th century, Greenham Mill was a major employer in the area.
 The mill was built about half a mile west of Drimpton in 1824.
 It closed in 1923 and was sold in 1931.
 By the 1950s, the main mill building was being used by Beaminster firm Cow and Gate for the storage of dried milk powder, and then Lockyer and Sons, who operated the nearby Clapton Mill, used the building for storing grain.
 The building was demolished in 1980.
 By 1931, the roadside warehouse was occupied by the haulage firm Rendell and Read.
 Cosipet transformed the building into a factory making pet products in 1986 and they continue to operate there.